Or Contact Student Services to book a place

 - Learners should know about barriers to d/Deaf people, whether in terms of equipment such as entry-phones to buildings, or other people's attitudes (i.e. low expectations of deaf people) or provision of information (i.e. announcements over tannoys), and suggest ways to remedy/overcome these barriers.

-There are no formal entry criteria for this qualification but literacy is essential.
+There are no formal qualifications needed for this course but GCSE English Language Grade 2/E or above is essential.

 If English is not your first language, you may need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.